 19. The Local Transport plan is funded by the Department of Transport and is split into two areas; the Integrated Block and Highways Capital Maintenance.
 During 2015/16 £886,000 has been allocated for the Integrated Block and will fund schemes including speed management initiatives, road safety schemes, safer routes to schools and bus stop improvements.
-The Department for Transport has announced that the funding allocations for the Highways Capital Maintenance block for 2015/16 will be £1.738M.
+At present the Department for Transport has yet to announce the funding allocations for the Highways Capital Maintenance block for 2015/16.
 It will be used to fund highway maintenance programmes including the reconstruction of roads, as well as resurfacing and general structural maintenance.
 Priorities for this work will be based on the annual condition survey data.
 Bridge maintenance schemes are also identified from condition survey and a priority list has been compiled.